asaltanubes/TFG-Killing-vector-fields/Escrito final/brown/quantum-cosmology-and-inflation.typ

 this project was developed the summer of 2025.

 == Theory

+Introduction to the Ashtekar variables adapted from @ashtekar-variables-intro.

 Inflation is a proposed mechanism where at the big bang there was a big expansion before the observed big bang explaining the observed flatness and isotropy of the universe.
 Multiple mechanisms for inflation have been proposed, and usually involve